What is machine learning and why is it important?

 What is machine learning used for?

 Bias is not always easy to spot, and can exist in the data itself.
-If an organisation seeks to employ more diversely, for example, but only uses CVs belonging to its present workers as the test data, then the ML application will inadvertently favour candidates of a similar make up.
+If an organisation seeks to employ more diversely, for example, but only uses CVs belonging to its present workers as the test data, then the ML application may inadvertently favor candidates that look like existing staff.

 What machine learning can and cannot do